John-SW-Elliott/RememberMed/README.md

 RememberMed works offline.
 There is no account, no server, nothing is sent over the internet, and there is no advertising or analytics.
 Everything you type is stored on your device only.

-Reports and calendar files (.ics) leave the device only when you choose to export them — from then on they are under your control and subject to the rules of wherever you send them.
+Reports and calendar files leave the device only when you choose to export them — from then on they are under your control and subject to the rules of wherever you send them.
 Uninstalling the app erases the local data; the developer cannot recover it.

 #### 8. Intellectual property